KDE/digikam-doc/setup_application/metadata_settings.rst

     - **Edit**: allows to modify the current select entry in the list.
     - **Delete**: allows to remove the current select entry in the list.
     - **Move up**: allows to move the current select entry in the list to a higher priority.
-    - **Move Down**: allows to move the current select entry in the list to a lower priority.
+    - **Move Down**: allows to move the current selected entry in the list to a lower priority.
     - **Revert Changes**: allows to revert last changes done on the list.
     - **Revert To Default**: allows to reset the current list to the default values.

 .. important::

-    We recommend to always put XMP tags to the top priority on this lists, as XMP has better features than IPC and Exif.
+    We recommend to always put XMP tags to the top priority on this list, as XMP has better features than IPC and Exif.

 .. note::